DaveSeidel/music-src/implication-organ/README.md

    - Main voices on channel 1
    - Generated voices on channel 2

+## TODO

+Things that I may or may not do:
+- Add file list to README
+- Add filter controls for main voice
+- Add alternate instrument definitions for the main voice
+- Add additional waveform options for the generated voices

 ## Acknowledgements and Thanks

 The IO incorporates work from several people.
 Thanks to: